monta-app/static/privacy-policy.md

 These measures are implemented to prevent financial crimes, including money laundering and terrorist financing, and to ensure compliance with national and international laws governing financial transactions and customer due diligence.

-To facilitate this process, Monta employs a combination of proprietary software developed in-house and specialized solutions provided by reputable third-party vendors Spektr.
+To facilitate this process, Monta employs a combination of proprietary software developed in-house and specialized solutions provided by reputable third-party vendor Spektr.

 The KYC verification process entails the collection of specific information from customers, which may include, but is not limited to:,